ansermino/CodeLens/deliverables/iteration-01.plan.md

  * Will write the plagiarism detection module / class

 **Code Reviewer(s):** All
- * We will review eachothers code periodically to make sure our code is up to standard
+ * We will review each others code periodically to make sure our code is up to standard

 #### Events